pradumnnec/fogflow/doc/en/source/FogFlowGuide1.md

 * A function name cannot start with a number.
 * A function name cannot contain spaces.
 * If the functions with names that start with an uppercase letter will be exported to other packages.
 If the function name starts with a lowercase letter, it won't be exported to other packages, but you can call this function within the same package.
-* If a name consists of multiple words, each word after the first should be capitalized like this: empName, EmpAddress, etc.
+* If a name consists of multiple words, each word after the first should be capitalized like this: empName, empAddress, etc.
 * function names are case-sensitive (car, Car and CAR are three different variables).

 *Rationale*: this rule makes it easy to understand.